Moscow School for the Social and Economic Sciences: Faculty of Law

-Besides main international partners of MSSES, the Faculty also collaborates with the University of Turin (joined PhD program) and the Maastricht University (student internship), and provides joint academic activities with the University of Rome Tor Vergata and the Center for International Legal Studies in Salzburg.

-The current Dean of the Faculty is Dmitriy Dozhdev.
+The current Dean of the Faculty is Anton Selivanovsky.

 Faculty of Social and Cultural Project Management

-The Faculty of Social and Cultural Project Management was established in 1998 by the initiative of the present-day Rector of MSSES Sergey Zuev.
+The Faculty of Social and Cultural Project Management was established in 1998 by the initiative of the former Rector of MSSES Sergey Zuev.
 At the time, the University of Manchester, like many other British universities, did not have a faculty of cultural management, so first programs of the Faculty were validated by the University of Aberdeen.
 When the Cultural Management discipline was launched in Manchester, the training program was further validated by the University of Manchester.

 The Faculty delivers the following degrees: